mtrazzi/rl-book-challenge/README.md

 1. [Exercise11.3: One-step semi-gradient Q-learning to Baird’s counterexample](https://raw.githubusercontent.com/mtrazzi/rl-book-challenge/master/chapter11/plots/ex11.3.png)

 ## 3. [Distill what you learn into Anki flashcards](https://drive.google.com/open?id=1K2B8FsxHShDDER9EXIHDrirBbXf7M2K4) (cf. [this blog](http://augmentingcognition.com/ltm.html))

+## Appendix

+### Dependencies

+Only dependencies are numpy and matplotlib, although I sometimes use seaborn for heatmaps.

+### Credits

+All of the code and answers are mine, except for the [tile coding software](https://github.com/mtrazzi/rl-book-challenge/blob/master/chapter10/tiles_sutton.py) used for mountain car, as it's directly linked in the book.

+The current README (July 1st 2020) is inspired from [https://github.com/ShangtongZhang/reinforcement-learning-an-introduction](https://github.com/ShangtongZhang/reinforcement-learning-an-introduction), but I started reimplementing all of the figures without knowing about this repo.

+### Design choices

+1. All of the chapters are self-contained.
+2. The environments use a gym-like API with methods `step`(returning `s`, `r`, `done`, `dict`) and `reset` (returning `s`).

+### How long did it take